-A reassembly buffer for 6LoWPAN contains:
+Conceptually, a reassembly buffer for 6LoWPAN contains:

-- o datagram size, - o datagram\tag and link-layer sender and receiver addresses (to which the datagram tag is local), - o actual packet data from the fragments received so far, in a form that makes it possible to detect when the whole packet has been received and can be processed or forwarded, - o a timer that allows discarding the partial packet after a timeout.
+- o a datagram size, - o a datagram_tag, associated to the link-layer sender and receiver addresses to which the datagram tag is local, - o the actual packet data from the fragments received so far, in a form that makes it possible to detect when the whole packet has been received and can be processed or forwarded, - o a timer that allows discarding a partially reassembled packet after some timeout.

 A fragmentation header is added to each fragment; it indicates what portion of the packet that fragment corresponds to.
 Section 5.3 of [RFC4944] defines the format of the header for the first and subsequent fragments.
-All fragments are tagged with a 16-bit "datagram\tag", used to identify which packet each fragment belongs to.
-Each fragment can be uniquely identified by the source and destination link-layer addresses of the frame that carries it, and the datagram\tag.
-The value of the datagram\tag only needs to be locally unique to nodes A and B.
+All fragments are tagged with a 16-bit "datagram_tag", used to identify which packet each fragment belongs to.
+Each datagram can be uniquely identified by the source and final destination link-layer addresses of the frame that carries it, the fragment size and the datagram_tag.
+Each fragment can be identified within its datagram by the datagram-offset.

 Node B's typical behavior, per [RFC4944], is as follows.
-Upon receiving a fragment from node A with a datagram\tag previously unseen from node A, node B allocates a buffer large enough to hold the entire packet.
-The length of the packet is indicated in each fragment (the datagram\size field), so node B can allocate the buffer even if the first fragment it receives is not fragment 1.
+Upon receiving a fragment from node A with a datagram_tag previously unseen from node A, node B allocates a buffer large enough to hold the entire packet.
+The length of the packet is indicated in each fragment (the datagram_size field), so node B can allocate the buffer even if the first fragment it receives is not fragment 1.
 As fragments come in, node B fills the buffer.
 When all fragments have been received, node B inflates the compressed header fields into an IPv6 header, and hands the resulting IPv6 packet to the IPv6 layer.